CALL FOR ART

 We hope you will join us in a creative response to this urgent social situation.

 IMPORTANT EXHIBITION INFORMATION

-• A paragraph (100 words max) describing how each piece you are submitting relates to the theme.
+- A paragraph (100 words max) for each piece describing how it relates to the theme of kindness.